dectalk/dectalk/README.md

 ## Branches of Interest

 - `master` Literally just the source code dumped into the `/src` folder.
-- `linux-compile` Working Linux binaries with i386, x64_64 and aarch64 builds working.
+- `develop` Working Linux/Windows binaries with i386, x64_64 and aarch64 builds working.

 ## Building